van-appears/apaverspan/README.md

 At some point I may regret not using something with a more complete set of functionality, like p5, but not today.

 The output size of 1400x1400 was chosen to match the minimum image size that Bandcamp allows for cover art.

+A bug in 'as-num' means that some processes will not generate images that match their previous output.
+Setting OLD_RANDOM=Y before generation should return the previous output.